kvnang/frkennyang/src/posts/The Honest Truth About Online Mass/index.md

 The question certainly is: how can we fulfill the Third Commandment when attending Mass is impossible?
 Canon 1248 §2 of the *Code of Canon Law* provides us with two alternatives.

-The first alternative: we are “strongly recommended” to ”take part in a *liturgy of the word* if such a liturgy is celebrated in a parish church or other sacred place.”[^16] This alternative may not be doable when there’s a stay-at-home order.
+The first alternative: we are “strongly recommended” to "take part in a *liturgy of the word* if such a liturgy is celebrated in a parish church or other sacred place.”[^16] This alternative may not be doable when there’s a stay-at-home order.

 The second alternative comes in when the first is not feasible.
 When there’s no liturgy of the word celebrated in a parish church, we are “strongly recommended” to “*devote [ourselves] to prayer for a suitable time* alone, as a family, or, as the occasion permits, in groups of families.”[^17]